ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 ## Things to do

-1. Update OrderResponse component to display all validation messages
+1. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated

-2. Get logic working that conditionally makes the first question required only if the case is a lead case
+2. Submit Order as Draft (Note: Edit should reopen form, maybe special order type?)

-3. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated
+3. Figure out how to handle the side-by-side form and in-progress PDF situation

-4. Figure out how to handle the side-by-side form and in-progress PDF situation
+4. Undraft order to case

 ## Notes